sarbal/R_course/lessons/primer.md

 - Functions take in inputs or arguments
 - Every function has its own set of inputs it needs
 - They have to be entered into the function in the correct order
-- You can find out the necessary input from the man page of a function
+- You can find out the necessary input from the main page of a function
 ```
 ?order
 ```